Dentosal/avmon/README.md

 ## Development

-Required: Python (>= 3.8), and Docker + Docker-compose
+Requireds Python (>= 3.8), and Docker + Docker-compose.
+Most of the commands are rather \*nix-specific, so Linux or macOS is recommended.

-To start, run
+### Setup

 ```bash
 make dev-setup
 ```

-this installs the dev dependencies locally, and installs git hooks that make sure you will not commit unformatted code or push untested code.
+Installs the dev dependencies locally.
+It also creates git hooks that make sure you will not commit unformatted code or push untested code.

+### Formatter

+The project uses [Black](https://github.com/psf/black) for code formatting to ensure uniform style.
+To automatically format code, run `make format`.

+### Type checking

+[Mypy](http://mypy-lang.org/) is used for type checking.
+To make sure you have not introduced type errors, run `make type-check`.

+### Tests

+`make test` runs the whole test suite, which takes quite some time.
+Use `python -m pytest -k testname` to run one test at a time. `python -m pytest -s` can be used to see test output while the test is still running.
+Please note that the E2E tests use docker-compose to manage environment and cannot be ran if the system is already running.

 ## License